mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

 One thing to mention is the fact, that there is not only one container defined (the CUBA application) within the pod, but actually two.
 The second container with the name <code>cloudsql-proxy</code> is a side-car container, which acts as a proxy for the DB connection.

-Instead of letting the CUBA application directly talk to to DB, it will use the side-car container to actually connect to it.
-This approach is pretty common, as it allows to seperate different concerns.
+Instead of letting the CUBA application directly talk to DB, it will use the side-car container to actually connect to it.
+This approach is pretty common, as it allows to separate different concerns.
 On the one hand, the application can assume it can always connect to the DB by "localhost:5432".
-The indirection of the side-car will forward the requests & takes care of finding the correct cloud SQL db.
-Also it is an easy point for logging and so on.
+The indirection of the side-car will forward the requests & takes care of finding the correct cloud SQL DB.
+Also, it is an easy point for logging and so on.

-From a security point of view it is also an improvement.
-Because if you imaginge your web application container is compromised due to an attack through the exposed HTTP API / UI, the attacker is not able to get access to the credentials that are used for DB access, because they are not stored in the container at all.
+From a security point of view, it is also an improvement.
+Because if you imagine your web application container is compromised due to an attack through the exposed HTTP API / UI, the attacker is not able to get access to the credentials that are used for DB access, because they are not stored in the container at all.

 #### Autoscaling through HorizontalPodAutoscaler